 well as their promotion of sustainable tourism through agricultural projects and homestays.

 Rabi, my contact at the company, replied to all my enquiries swiftly and in great detail -

 which was very much appreciated.

-which I would base myself for the beginning of my trip.
+I decided to book a week’s stay in the Kathmandu homestay offered by the company, from which I would base myself for the beginning of my trip.
 I also booked a 10 day trek to